Bosaso: Current mayor of Bosaso

 Bosaso city affairs are managed by the Bosaso Municipality, its leadership is appointed by members of the area's 29 District Councilors.
-The municipal authority is currently led by Mayor Abdisalam Bashiir Abdisalam who succeeded Yasin Mire Mohamud who himself succeeded Hassan Abdallah Hassan in office.
+The municipal authority was previously led by Abdisalam Bashiir Abdisalam who succeeded Yasin Mire Mohamud who himself succeeded Hassan Abdallah Hassan in office.

 Each of the city's various districts also has its own municipal sub-authorities, complete with a mayor and civil servants.

 Economy

+Bosaso is a major commercial and economic center of the Puntland State of Somalia and an important city in northeastern Somalia.
+The city has a diversified economy that includes maritime trade, livestock exports, fisheries, mining, agriculture, traditional markets, and a concentration of business enterprises.
+Its location on the southern coast of the Gulf of Aden, together with its port facilities and transport connections, has supported its development as a center for regional and international commerce.